-01111 10 \ •

-(Mark •

-$\checkmark$ QUARTERLY REPORT PURSUANT TO 1934.
-SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT ' OF

-For the quarterly period ended June 30, 2024

-OR

-TRANSITION REPORT PURSUANT TO 1934.
-SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

-Co ommission File Number r 1-14443

-Gartner, I nc.

-ne of Registrant as specif rter)

-Delaware C 1 04-3099750

-(State or other jurisdiction of (I.R.S.
-Employer

-incorporation or organization) Identification Number)

-P.O.
-Box 10212 06902-7700

-56 Top Gallant Road (Zip Code)

-Stamford,

-Connecticut

-(Address of principal executive offices)

-Registrant's teleph one number, including a rea code: (20 3) 964-0096

-Securit ties registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered

-Common Stock, \$.0005 par value per share IT New York Stock Exchange

-during be by check mark whether the registrant (1) has filed all the preceding 12 months (or for such shorter period to the past 90 days.
-Yes $\square$ No $\square$

-e by check mark whether the registrant has submitted tion S-T (§232.405) during the preceding 12 months (or

-emergi e by check mark whether the registrant is a large acceng growth company.
-See the definitions of "large acny" in Rule 12b-2 of the Exchange Act.

-Large a accelerated filer ated filer Non-accelerated filer

-- reporting company Emerging growth company

-If an er or revi merging growth company, indicate by check mark if the sed financial accounting standards provided pursuant to registrant has elected no Section 13(a) of the Exc ot to use the e change Act. [ xtended transition period for complying with any new
+(Mark One) QUARTERLY REPORT PURSUANT TO 1934.
+SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2024 1 OR TRANSITION REPORT PURSUANT TO 1934.
+SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF Со mmission File Number 1- 14443 Gartner, In c.
+(Exact nam ne of Registrant as specified l in its charter) Delaware 04-3099750 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) P.O.
+Box 10212 06902-7700 56 Top Gallant Road (Zip Code) Stamford, \(\) Connecticut (Address of principal executive offices) Registrant's telepho one number, including area code: (203) 964-0096 Securit ies registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$.0005 par value per share IT New York Stock Exchange during d by Section 13 or 15(d) of the Securities Exchange Act of 1934 ired to file such reports), and (2) has been subject to such filing ctive Data File required to be submitted pursuant to Rule 405 of t the registrant was required to submit such files).
+Yes $\square$ No $\square$ Indicat e by check mark whether the registrant is a large accel erated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an